Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 The destiny deck is made of 10 unique cards.
 At the beginning of their turn, after they have drawn from their main deck, a player may spend destiny points to play one and only one card from the Destiny Deck by paying its Destiny cost.
 If they choose to do so, they must do it before any other action.

-The Destiny deck deck contain cards of the following types:
+The Destiny Deck **MUST** contain one and only one Shrine card.
+The other cards can be of the following types:
 - Minion
 - Spell
 - Artifact
 - Secret
 - Hero
+- Shrine

 Note that only a card that has a Destiny cost can be put in the destiny deck : if a card has a mana cost instead, it must go into the Main deck.